CosmWasm/docs-deprecated/getting-started/installation.md

 This code was forked from the `cosmos/gaia` repository as a basis and then added x/wasm and cleaned up many gaia-specific files.
 However, the wasmd binary should function just like gaiad except for the addition of the x/wasm module.

-If you intend to develop or edit contract you need wasmd.
+If you intend to develop or edit a contract, you need wasmd.

 ```sh
 git clone https://github.com/CosmWasm/wasmd.git